 The main annual ceremony for the entire Buddhist is the Buddha Purnima known in Sri Lanka as Wesak festival and in India as Buddha Jayanti.
 Buddhists in Burma, Thailand, Tibet, China, Korea, Laos, Vietnam, Mongolia, Bhutan, Cambodia, Nepal, Japan and quite a number of western Buddhists participate 'Vaisaka' Purnima Day religious activities in a festive mood.

-Rituals of Buddha Purnima
+Buddha Purnima celebration date:

 The rituals include prayers, sermons on the life of Gautam Buddha, continuous recitation of Buddhist scriptures, meditation by monks and devotees, and worship of the statue of Buddha.
 Offerings of incense, flowers, candles and fruit are made by believers.
 On this Holy day the Buddhists bathe and wear only white clothes.
 Buddhists also reaffirm their faith in the five principles called Panchsheel.